diretorios/amei.beauty/docs/TROUBLESHOOTING_PAGES_DEPLOYMENT.md

 ### Step 5: Create Pages Project (If Needed)

-The GitHub Action should create the project automatically, but if it doesn't:
+Wrangler CLI will create the project automatically if it doesn't exist (as long as the API token has Pages permissions).
+However, if you prefer to create it manually:

 1. Go to [Cloudflare Dashboard → Workers & Pages](https://dash.cloudflare.com)
 2. Click **"Create application"** → **"Pages"**